dylan-lang/dylan-programming-book/source/usr-class.rst

 The airport application also requires us to represent physical objects (such as aircraft), and the positions (locations) of physical objects.
-In :doc:`pos`, we define classes that represent physical objects and positions.
+In :doc:`modularity`, we define classes that represent physical objects and positions.

 Eventually, we need to be able to add times, to compare times for